EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

     -   Using the checkpoint respawn system, after death, one can quickly restart from the most recent node.
     -   Simplify the health system and adopt a one-hit-death mechanism but combine it with quick respawn to maintain the game pace.
 -   **Continuous play motivation comes from:**
-    -   Collect food scraps to unlock the skin color of the new ant character.
     -   Each level features multiple hidden food scraps to encourage exploration (linked to the summoning mechanism for the final boss battle).
-    -   The time record function for completing the game can be considered to encourage repeated challenges.

 ### Gameplay Mechanics